-An alternative to traditional moot court competitions, the Law Student Tax Challenge asks two-person teams of students to solve a complex business problem that might arise in everyday tax practice.
+An alternative to traditional moot court competitions, the Law Student Tax Challenge asks two-person teams of students to solve a cutting-edge and complex business problem that might arise in everyday tax practice.
 Teams are initially evaluated on two criteria: a memorandum to a senior partner and a letter to a client explaining the result.
 Based on the written work product, six teams from the J.D.
 Division and four teams from the LL.M.
-Division receive a free trip to the Section’s Midyear Meeting, where each team presents its submission before a panel of judges consisting of the country’s top tax practitioners and government officials, including Tax Court judges.
+Division receive a free trip (including airfare and accommodations for two nights) to the Section of Taxation 2020 Midyear Meeting, January 30-February 1, in Boca Raton, FL, where each team will defend its submission before a panel of judges representing the country’s top tax practitioners and government officials, including Tax Court judges.

-- Problem Release Date: Tuesday, September 4, 2018
+- Problem Release Date: September 4, 2019, released by 5pm EST

-Submission Deadline*: Tuesday, November 6, 2018 (by or before 5:00pm EST)
+- Submission Deadline: November 6, 2019, by or before 5pm EST

-Notification of Semifinalists and Finalists: Tuesday, December 18, 2018
+- Notification of Semifinalists and Finalists: December 18, 2019

 - Semifinal and Final Oral Defense Rounds: January 31, 2020 in Boca Raton, FL